AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 ## Installation

 The model is written in  Python 3.
-It uses pandas, pytest, SALib and other python dependencies listed in the file `requirement.txt`.
+It uses pandas, pytest, SALib and other python dependencies listed in the file `requirements.txt`.

 Installation should be   ***pip3 install -r requirements.txt*** and then ***sudo apt install pylint3, pycodestyle, pydocstyle***